This Time, Pence Wears Mask as He Tours Indiana Plant

 Vice President Mike Pence donned a face covering Thursday as he toured a General Motors/Ventec ventilator production facility in Indiana after coming under fire for failing to wear one earlier this week in violation of Mayo Clinic policy.

-General Motors requires workers to wear surgical masks at the Kokomo facility except when they are eating lunch, United Auto Workers spokesman Brian Rothenberg said.
+Pence removed the mask, however, for a roundtable with top officials, including General Motors CEO Mary Barra and Ventec CEO Chris Kiple.
+None of the participants wore face coverings.

-Pence's visit to the facily came hours after his wife, Karen Pence, defended her husband's decision to not wear a mask during a Tuesday visit to the Mayo Clinic Rochester, Minnesota, telling Fox News Channel that he had been unaware of the hospital's coronavirus policy until after he left.
+Pence's visit to the factory came hours after his wife, Karen Pence, defended her husband's decision to not wear a mask during a Tuesday visit to the Mayo Clinic in Rochester, Minnesota.

-Mrs. Pence said the vice president has been following the advice of medical experts and hadn't intended to offend anyone.
+Mrs. Pence told Fox News Channel that he had been unaware of the hospital’s coronavirus policy during the visit and that the vice president has been following the advice of medical experts.
 Pence, like other senior White House staff, is tested for the virus at least once a week.

 “As our medical experts have told us, wearing a mask prevents you from spreading the disease.
 And knowing that he doesn’t have COVID-19, he didn’t wear one," Mrs. Pence said, adding that it “was actually after he left Mayo Clinic that he found out that they had a policy of asking everyone to wear a mask.”